-Madeleine Ngeunga is an award winning investigative journalist from Cameroon.
-Her work focuses on forest management and policy, agribusiness and land grabbing, Indigenous rights, land-use conflict, climate change, and environmental justice issues in the Congo Basin region and beyond.
+Madeleine Ngeunga is an award-winning investigative journalist from Cameroon.
+She specialises in reporting on forest management and policy, agribusiness and land grabbing, indigenous rights, land-use conflicts, climate change and environmental justice issues in the Congo Basin region and beyond.

-She is using data-driven stories to highlight the political, social, and environmental factors causing forest loss across the Congo basin region and beyond.
+Using data-driven stories, she highlights the political, social and environmental factors causing forest loss in the region and beyond.

-She was a Pulitzer Center Rainforest Investigations Network fellow in 2021-2022 and a Global Forest Watch fellow in 2019.
+She was a Pulitzer Center Rainforest Investigations Network Fellow from 2021 to 2022, and a Global Forest Watch Fellow in 2019.

 Madeleine Ngeunga